 In May 2016 the EEV principles were amended by the CFO Forum to permit the use of projection methods and assumptions applied for market consistent solvency regimes.
-The amended principles take effect for reporting periods ending on or after June 30, 2016.

 1-3.
 EEV Methodology

 The EEV of Meiji Yasuda Life has been calculated based on a market-consistent approach, while the EEV of StanCorp Financial Group ("StanCorp") has been calculated based on a top-down approach.